-So, if you need to quickly brew a cup of coffee at home or brew it in the middle of the forest, that’s the tool you need it.
+So, if you need to quickly brew a cup of coffee at home or brew it in the middle of the forest, the Aeropress is the tool you need.
 It’s good to start having a look at the World Aeropress Championship website taking a cue on the winner’s recipes.

-Just keep in mind that it’s all about a personal taste.
+Just keep in mind that it’s all about your personal taste.
 So, play with it, grind finer or coarser, lower or higher the temperature, try different water and of course, use delicious coffee.